CorneliusDeng/UESTC/Learn record and summarize/Graph Neural:Convolutional Networks.md

 The first step is to think about how we will represent graphs to be compatible with neural networks.

 Machine learning models typically take rectangular or grid-like arrays as input.
 So, it’s not immediately intuitive how to represent them in a format that is compatible with deep learning.
-Graphs have up to four types of information that we will potentially want to use to make predictions: nodes, edges, global-context and connectivity.
-The first three are relatively straightforward: for example, with nodes we can form a node feature matrix $N$ by assigning each node an index $i$ and storing the feature for $node_i$ in $N$.
+Graphs have up to four types of information that we will potentially want to use to **make predictions: nodes, edges, global-context and connectivity.** The first three are relatively straightforward: for example, with nodes we can form a node feature matrix $N$ by assigning each node an index $i$ and storing the feature for $node_i$ in $N$.
 While these matrices have a variable number of examples, they can be processed without any special techniques.

 However, representing a graph’s connectivity is more complicated.
 Perhaps the most obvious choice would be to use an adjacency matrix, since this is easily tensorisable.
 However, this representation has a few drawbacks.
 From the example dataset table, we see the number of nodes in a graph can be on the order of millions, and the number of edges per node can be highly variable.
 Often, this leads to very sparse adjacency matrices, which are space-inefficient.

 Another problem is that there are many adjacency matrices that can encode the same connectivity, and there is no guarantee that these different matrices would produce the same result in a deep neural network (that is to say, they are not permutation invariant).

-One elegant and memory-efficient way of representing sparse matrices is as adjacency lists.
+One elegant and memory-efficient way of representing sparse matrices is as **adjacency lists**.
 These describe the connectivity of edge $e_k$ between nodes $n_i$ and $n_j$ as a tuple $(i,j)$ in the k-th entry of an adjacency list.
 Since we expect the number of edges to be much lower than the number of entries for an adjacency matrix $n_{nodes}^2$ , we avoid computation and storage on the disconnected parts of the graph.

 Most practical tensor representations have vectors per graph attribute(per node/edge/global).
 Instead of a node tensor of size $[n_{nodes}]$ we will be dealing with node tensors of size $[n_{nodes},node_{dim}]$.
 Same for the other graph attributes.